LovelyFaisal/category-system/README.md

 This project implements a high-performance hierarchical category system using the Adjacency List pattern.
 It is designed to handle nested categories (Parents > Children) efficiently within a Spring Boot and Hibernate environment.

+You can render the tree on the front end using the Depth-First Search traversal algorithm via recursion.

+Here is an example: [Mega menu](https://github.com/LovelyFaisal/megamenu/)

 ## Overview
 Categories can have a parent category, forming a tree hierarchy: